SnootyMonkey/Falkland-CMS/index.md

 ---
 layout: default
-title: Falkland CMS - collect, organize, curate and present knowledge
+title: Falkland CMS - collect, curate, organize, and present knowledge
-description: Falkland CMS is a Curation Management System used to collect, organize, curate and present the knowledge that exists in the world about a particular topic.
+description: Falkland CMS is a Curation Management System used to collect, curate, organize, and present the knowledge that exists in the world about a particular topic.
 author: Sean Johnson
 ---

 ## Introduction

-Falkland CMS is a Curation Management System used to collect, organize, curate and present the knowledge that exists in the world about a particular topic.
+Falkland CMS is a Curation Management System used to collect, curate, organize and present the knowledge that exists in the world about a particular topic.

 ![FCMS Key Concepts]({{site.url}}/assets/img/FCMS-High-level.png "FCMS Key Concepts")